Gieneq/Audio-Spectrum-Display/schematics/README.md

 # Electronics

-In this article it will be explained how to choose values of passive components to process signal before being sampled by ADC.
+In this article it will be explained how to choose values of passive components to process signal from audio source before being sampled by ADC.

 # Circuit theory basics

-Before analysing about real circuit, several words about the circuit theory must be written.
-When considering resistive load those rules can be applied more generally to impedances.
+Before touching topic of real circuit, several words about the circuit theory must be written.
+When considering resistive load rules can be applied more generally to impedances.

 When designing blocks of analog filters, several parameters must be considered:
 - output impedance of filter,